 The picture of youth sports today is far different from that of the early 20th century.
 Physical activity in the form of “free play” was a more common daily occurrence for most children then.
 This unstructured and spontaneous form of activity improved motor skills while developing creativity and encouraging interaction with others.

 Today, the child-organized games in the neighborhood that many of us remember have given way to adult-organized youth sports.
-The experience that a young athlete has with a sport can be positive or negative depending on the focus of the league and goals set by parents and coaches.
+The experience that a young athlete has with a sport can be positive or negative depending on the focus of the league and the goals set by parents and coaches.

 Studies have been conducted to determine why children play sports, why parents enroll their children in organized sports, and why people choose to coach.
 The most common reasons that children initially choose to play sports are to have fun, learn new skills, and make new friends.
-Parents, often times, look for sports to challenge their child, engage them in competition, and set winning as the goal.
-Large discrepancies between a child and parent’s interest in sports can have negative psychological effects on the child, or lead to physical injury.
+Parents, often times, look to sports to challenge their children, engage them in competition, and set winning as the goal.
+Large discrepancies between a child and parent’s interest in sports can potentially have negative psychological effects on the child, or lead to physical injury.

-Coaches also have a significant impact on the youth sports experience, whether positive or negative.
-People who volunteer to coach should enjoy and relate well to children, know the sport and teach it well, and keep child-focused goals.
+Coaches can also have a significant impact on the youth sports experience, whether positive or negative.
+People who volunteer to coach should enjoy and relate to children, know the sport and teach it well, and keep child-focused goals.
 This will create a positive experience for the children.
 On the other hand, those people who coach to prove themselves, for power, or to experience success through the success of their team can create a negative experience with lasting effects on children.

 Experts have identified two factors responsible for determining whether youth sports are enjoyable or anxiety-filled for young participants.
 The first is the quality of adult supervision and coaching.
 The second is the amount of pressure parents place on their children to perform.
-When parental pressure becomes too great, young athletes may experience headaches, muscle pains, stomach aches, sleep disturbances, fatigue, or depression.
+When parental pressure becomes too great young athletes may experience headaches, muscle pains, stomach aches, sleep disturbances, fatigue, or depression.

 Most children experience a natural desire to be active beginning in the preschool years.
-It is a means by which they can develop basic motor skills, and gain confidence by mastering these skills, while having fun with their friends.
+It is a means by which they can develop basic motor skills and gain confidence by mastering these skills, while having fun with their friends.
 The American Academy of Pediatrics recommends that team sports should be avoided until age 6, encouraging free play until then.

 Consult your primary care physician for more serious injuries that do not respond to basic first aid.
-As an added resource, the staff at Nationwide Children’s Hospital Sports Medicine is available to diagnose and treat sports-related injuries for youth or adolescent athletes.
-Services are now available in five locations.
+As an added resource, the staff at Nationwide Children’s Hospital Sports Medicine is available to diagnose and treat sports-related injuries in youth, adolescent, and collegiate athletes.
+Services are available in multiple locations throughout central Ohio.
 To make an appointment, call (614) 355-6000 or request an appointment online.